ericjada/MyFirstPythonProjects/DnD_Character_Generator/README.md

 3. **Name Generation**: Each character receives a random name from a predefined set of names based on their race, along with a unique title.
 4. **User Interface**: The application features a simple GUI built with Tkinter, allowing users to generate and view characters with a single click.

+## Installation

+1. **Download the Executable**:
+   Download the standalone executable from the [releases section](<https://github.com/ericjada/MyFirstPythonProjects/releases/tag/v1.0-dnd-character-generator>) of the repository.

+2. **Run the Application**:
+   Double-click the downloaded `.exe` file to launch the application.

 ## Usage

 Click the "Generate Character" button in the GUI to create a new D&D character.